flschr/Recycled-Words/README.md

 (will follow soooooon)

 ## Forks of this repository
-Before you fork this repository, please make sure you've read and understand the following section.
+Before you fork this repository, please make sure you've read and understand the following section. **Please make sure your fork isn't violating this conditions!**

 #### Duplicate content warning!
 If you want to fork this repository, make sure to delete all ```*.md``` files inside ```/content/blog-1``` before publishing it to your own website.
 Otherwise this 1:1 reuse of content would lead to [duplicate content](https://en.wikipedia.org/wiki/Duplicate_content) which harms the visibility of your and my site in search engines.
 Its a complex but interesting topic you can [read more about here](https://www.bruceclay.com/seo/duplicate-content/).